awslabs/multi-model-server/README.md

 # Deep Model Server

-The purpose of **Deep Model Server (DMS)** is to provide an easy way for you host and serve pre-trained models.
+The purpose of **Deep Model Server (DMS)** is to provide an easy way for you to host and serve trained models.
 For example, you have a model that was trained on millions of images and it's capable of providing predictions on 1,000 different classes (let's say 1,000 different birds for this example).
 You want to write an app that lets your users snap a picture of a bird and it'll tell them what kind of bird it might be.
 You can use Deep Model Server to run the bird model, intake images, and return a prediction.

 You can also use DMS with **multiple models**, so it would be no problem to add a dog classifier, one for cats, and one for flowers.
 DMS isn't limited to *vision* type models either.
 Any kind of model that takes an input and returns a prediction is suitable for DMS.
 It can run a speech recognition model and a model for a chatbot, so you could have your very own virtual assistant service running from the same server.

 Let's talk about what DMS is not.
 It isn't a managed service.
-You still need to run it from a computer or cloud server.
+You still need to run it on a host you manage.
 You still need to manage your input and output pipelines.

 ## Technical Details

 Now that you have a high level view of DMS, let's get a little into the weeds.
 DMS takes a deep learning model and it wraps it in a REST API.
 Currently it is bundled with MXNet and it comes with a built-in web server that you run from command line.
 This command line call takes in the single or multiple MXNet models you want to serve, along with optional port and IP info.
 Additionally you can point it to service extensions which define pre-processing and post-processing steps.
 Currently, DMS comes with a default vision service which makes it easy to serve a image classification model.
 If you're looking to build chat bots or video understanding then you'll have some additional leg work to do with the pre-processing and post-processing steps.

+TODO: Add overview of export features

 ### Supported Deep Learning Frameworks